manjuvee/testing1223/README copy.md

 # abp-deploy

-This repository provides the required steps to install `IBM Cloud Pak for Automation`
+This repository provides the required steps to install `IBM Automation Foundation` aka IAF / ABP

 Alternatively, you can try the [install-demo.sh](install-demo.sh) script.
 The script does several additional steps including an install of the [Demo Cartridge](https://github.ibm.com/automation-base-pak/abp-demo-cartridge)